Everything to know about Self-Healing Power over Ethernet (PoE) Networks

 Of course, a network camera's most important function is to transmit video, possibly audio, and provide night-vision capabilities.
 Many technicians in the surveillance industry know that, in many cases, when a surveillance camera develops a fault and stops sending audio/video, the camera can still be accessed and configured via the web browser and continue to reply to ping commands.
 Since the ping command is so basic in TCP/IP networks for troubleshooting connectivity, reachability and name resolution and operates on a far lower level than the video encoding mechanism, an IP camera could respond to ping commands while no longer transmitting video.
 And since the camera still responds on a networking level, neither the PoE watchdog's ping nor the traffic monitoring version would recognize this problem.

-Additional PoE management features, such as PoE-Scheduling, which allows for preemptively restarting conncted devices based on a fixed schedule, can be used to further improve the uptime of certain networking devices.
+Additional PoE management features, such as PoE-Scheduling, which allows for preemptively restarting connected devices based on a fixed schedule, can be used to further improve the uptime of certain networking devices.

 "PoE Self-Healing is not the be-all and end-all solution.